shahabqamar/graphql-php-sqlite/README.md

 ### Setup

-Instructions 1-4 assume your are running MAMP (or alike) but MAMP is not required.
+Instructions assume your are running MAMP (or alike) but MAMP is certainly not required.
 Feel free to use a PHP environment of your choice.

 1. Clone the repo in htdocs
 2. Make sure you have composer installed.
 Navigate to the project folder and run ```composer install```